Llamatik-AI/Llamatik-Docs/content.en/getting-started/installation.md

 }
 ```

-### Kotlin Multiplatform
+## Kotlin Multiplatform

-In a KMP module, add it to the relevant source sets:
+In a KMP project, add the dependency to the source sets that need it.

 ```kotlin
 kotlin {